-I’m Nadia and, before anything else, a massive THANK YOU for visiting the blog!
+I’m Nadia and, before anything else, THANK YOU for visiting the blog!

-This blog is about halal travel and food, mainly geared towards Muslim travelers but also to highlight to those who don’t know what halal travel means.
+This blog is about halal travel and food, mainly geared towards Muslim travellers but also to highlight to those who don’t know what halal travel means.

 It was noted during the Arabian Travel Market’s Global Halal Tourism Summit—which took place at the Dubai World Trade Centre in April 2018—that Muslim travellers will spend $157 billion by 2020, driven by millennial travellers and the top outbound market remains Saudi Arabian, which will grow 17 per cent over the next three years alone, to reach $27.9 billion.

-I am based in the United Arab Emirates, a country that is home to people from all over the world, a haven for food lovers (halal food everywhere!), tall skyscrapers, and a short flight away from a lot of amazing destinations.
-A country where winters are like springs and summers are like … well, why don’t you come over and experience it yourself?
+For more than a decade, I lived in the United Arab Emirates, a country that is home to people from all over the world, a haven for food lovers (halal food everywhere!), tall skyscrapers, and a short flight away from a lot of amazing destinations.

 While strolling the gardens and admiring the grand and elaborate Mughal-style architecture of the Taj Mahal, a couple of chipmunks came out of the woods and stood at my feet.
 Just when I crouched to observe them closely, one of the gardeners appeared and offered me a piece of bread to feed the chipmunks.
 I hesitated.